 No one wants to get arrested and, face it, some people are just going to be in danger of arrest more than others.
 If you are stopped by a police officer, the advice of experienced professionals is to do anything you required to prevent it.

-According to Dale Carson is a defense attorney in Jacksonville, Florida and author of the book, "Arrest Proof Yourself," you should cry, explain how it will adversely affect your relationship with your spouse, your boss, whatever.
+According to Dale Carson, who is a criminal attorney in Jacksonville, Florida and author of the book, "Arrest Proof Yourself," you should cry, explain how it will adversely affect your relationship with your spouse, your boss, whatever.
 Throw your dignity out the window.
 The advice even extends to soiling yourself so they won't want to put you in their car.

 Of course, you can get arrested in a private home, yours included.
 The chances of that happening, however, are quite slim.
 Unless you and your party are loud and obnoxious, police will probably not have any way to learn of your activities and profiling opportunities are nil.